ErhanFuchedzhiev/m365-modern-workplace-copilot-project/docs/10-sharepoint-admin-configuration.md

 My focus was to enforce a secure external sharing posture without blocking legitimate collaboration.

-External Sharing Settings I Applied
+External Sharing Settings I Applied:

 - SharePoint: New and Existing Guests
 - OneDrive: New and Existing Guests